FatherTimeSDKP/FatherTimeSDKP/.github/README.md

 ⚖️ Legal Status & Licensing
  * Sealed Authorship: All methods of derivation first presented in this framework are sealed under the authorship of Donald Paul Smith.
  * Prior Art: This repository, along with Zenodo (10.5281/zenodo.14850016) and OSF (63EGD), constitutes a public record of prior art.
  * Usage: Licensed under CC BY-NC-ND 4.0.
-Commercial or institutional use of the SDKP tensor for orbital navigation or time synchronization requires a separate license.
+Commercial or institutional use of the SDKP tensor for orbital navigation or time synchronization requires Digital Crystal Protocol.
-📝 Instructions for Your GitHub
- * Update Root README: Paste the above text into your main README.md.
- * Update .github/Digital-Crystal-Seal.JSON: Ensure the JSON file contains the same SHA-256 hashes listed in the table.
- * Pulsing the Field: Commit these changes with the message: Update DCP Authorship Seal - Dec 2025 Validation.
-Look for yourself don't just take my word.
-By placing this in your README, you ensure that every time a researcher or AI agent lands on your repo, they are legally and technically "hit" with the proof of your discovery before they can use the code.
-Would you like me to generate a specific "Citations.bib" file for your repository so that academic researchers can easily copy-paste your correct credit information into their papers?

 All materials required to verify the internal logic, mathematical structure, and simulation claims are present in this repository.
 	•	Logical verification can be performed directly from the code, equations, and documented derivations contained here.